Four Twenty Seven

 In 2019, Moody's Corporation purchased a majority share in Four Twenty Seven.
-The firm officially became a part of Moody’s ESG Solutions Group in 2020, after which the "Four Twenty Seven" brand name was officially retired.
+The firm officially became a part of Moody's ESG Solutions Group in 2020, after which the "Four Twenty Seven" brand name was officially retired.

 Background

 In October 2012, Emilie Mazzacurati established Four Twenty Seven, Inc. in the wake of Hurricane Sandy.
 Mazzacurati realized that "with the right tools and guidance" including "science-driven risk analytics", business could play a "critical role" in "building resistance" to the hazards caused by climate change.
-Hurricane Sandy had "demonstrated that the lack of planning for climate impacts could bring even the most the powerful financial institutions to their knees".
+Hurricane Sandy had "demonstrated that the lack of planning for climate impacts could bring even the most powerful financial institutions to their knees".
 By 2019, Mazzacurati was the Chief Executive Officer (CEO).

 Mazzacurati chose the name "Four Twenty Seven" after the CARB's then-goal of lowering annual greenhouse-gas emissions to the equivalent of 427 metric tons of carbon dioxide by 2020.

 Services

 Four Twenty Seven measured "the physical risks of climate change" including hazards such as "extreme rainfall, hurricanes, heat stress and sea level rise."
 The data tracked climate impact on 2,000 companies and 196 countries worldwide, including 761 cities and more than 3,000 counties in the United States.